bmitch/churn-php/README.md

  - src
  - tests/

+# List of user-defined hooks.
+# They can be referenced by their full qualified class name if churn has access to the autoloader.
+# Otherwise the file path can be used as well.
+# See below the section about hooks for more details.
+# Default: <empty>
+hooks:
+ - Namespace\MyHook
+ - path/to/my-hook.php

 # The version control system used for your project.
 # Accepted values: fossil, git, mercurial, subversion, none
 # Default: git